ironwolfgames/havenwood-web/docs/SUPABASE_SETUP.md

 ## Prerequisites

 - A Supabase account (create one at [supabase.com](https://supabase.com))
-- Node.js and npm installed
+- Node.js and yarn installed
 - This Next.js project cloned and dependencies installed

 ## Quick Setup